corda/corda/docs/source/demobench.rst

 Configuring a Node
   Each node must have a unique name to identify it to the network map service.
 DemoBench will suggest node names, nearest cities and local port numbers to use.

-  The first node will host the network map service, and we are forcing that node also to be a notary.
+  The first node will be a notary.
 Hence only notary services will be available to be selected in the ``Services`` list.
 For subsequent nodes you may also select any of Corda's other built-in services.

   Press the ``Start node`` button to launch the Corda node with your configuration.